-Newland Chase provides clients with a deep expertise in all areas of Israeli Migration as well as effective advice wherever in the world our clients undertake their business.
+Newland Chase provides clients with a deep expertise in all areas of Israeli Immigration as well as effective advice wherever in the world our clients undertake their business.
 We invest in the best talent to bring you immigration solutions customised to your business needs.
 Our immigration consultants provide clear and practical solutions in Israel and globally through 60 offices around the world.

 For migration advice and support contact one of our office locations, or send an email using the button below.

 Israel is becoming a highly developed high-tech industry.
 The tech industry, service sector, finance and tourism industries offer employment for expats.

 The main type of visa for entry into Israel is the B1 Foreign Expert Visa.
 There are several subcategories for this visa, the two main ones are B1’s for Academic Qualifications and B1’s for Professional Qualifications, and there is also a B1 Short Term Work Visa which can be used for work up to 45 days in a 12 month period known as Short Employment Authorisation or SEA.